 We walk everyday.
 You walk to work, from work, around the house and the store, or maybe you like to run.

-Like we asked in How to Earn $1000 Using Walking Fitness Apps, wouldn’t it be great if someone would pay you to walk?
+Wouldn’t it be great if someone would pay you to walk?
 Luckily for you, someone will!
+Get more information in this post here.

 Sweatcoin, Achievement and Stepbet are walking fitness apps that will pay you for the steps you take.
 Not using them is a big financial freedom mistake!

 6. You don’t have automatic savings set up to ensure financial freedom

 Saving money is hard.
 The mistake that you are making, however, is thinking about saving in order to get financial freedom.

 Instead of trying to remember if you transferred money to your savings account, create an automatic transfer that will automatically shift money from your checking account to your savings account as soon as you get paid.

 7. You haven’t paid down your debt using the snowball method to increase your financial freedom

 This financial freedom mistake is the most serious of all.
 You need to minimize your debt.
 Not only does it accrue interest, but you receive no return on the money.